 The single most frequent complaint heard from visitors to the Boothbay region is that they simply don't have enough time in a one-week (or two-week) vacation to do all the things they'd like to do while they're here!
 On the water, for example, the opportunities for fun and recreation are almost limitless.
 You might cruise around the harbor and to the outlying islands on an historic schooner.
 There are also dinner and party cruises aboard modern charter boats you might enjoy.
-Rentals of sailboats, runabouts, and sea kayaks are possible too, allowing you to explore the region at your own pace.
+Rentals of sailboats, motorboats, and sea kayaks are possible too, allowing you to explore the region at your own pace.
 Visitors are welcomed at the Burnt Island Lighthouse, but you need to take a boat to get there!
 If you like to fish, how about taking a chartered fishing expedition?
-Throughout the summer there are special events, such as the annual Fisherman's Festival and Windjammer Days.
 In addition to these on-the-water delights, there's always swimming in the cold, clear Atlantic at one of the three state park beaches nearby, or from the Harborfields' dock.

 There are numerous Boothbay Region Land Trust nature preserves in the area that feature well-marked hiking trails through the cool, dark spruce forest and along the rocky shore, including the Charles Thorpe Park, a conservation easement on a portion of the Harbofields property (as well as property across the road fronting on the Townsend Gut waterway).
 In addition, the Coastal Maine Botanical Gardens invites visitors to come watch them grow!